Dimmanzo/employed/README.md

 - Develop a mobile application to provide easier access to job listings and applications on the go.
 - Implement additional filters in job search to allow job seekers to refine their search further.
 - Enhance the UI/UX based on user feedback to improve overall user satisfaction.
+- User Feedback System: A feedback mechanism will be implemented to gather user insights and improve platform functionality.

 ---